Elder Abuse Training Resources

 The elder abuse curriculum, a joint project of the National Center for State Courts and the Center of Excellence on Elder Abuse and Neglect at the University of California, Irvine School of Medicine, offers a three-part curriculum that can be adapted to meet state laws and practices.
 The entire program can be delivered in three to four hours.

-Online Elder Abuse Course (forthcoming)
+Online Elder Abuse Course (NEW)

 The online course, Justice Responses to Elder Abuse, open to all persons upon registration, is an extensive program divided into four parts: Aging in America; Enhancing Elder Abuse Awareness; Special Issues and Tools for Courts; and Case Scenarios.